2vergent/pyCode/README.md

-# You: Is it private.
+# You: Is it private?
 # Me: No shit!!